BGCG/project2/README.md

 ### Typography ###

-Laila font was used for the answer, next, start and restart buttons as it has a appearance reminisent of old scripts of historial texts.
+Laila font was used for the answer, next, start and restart buttons as it has a appearance reminiscent of old scripts of historical texts.
 I used Alexandria font as the header and question elements as this gives a slight contrast with Laila, emphasising this is a light-hearted quiz, although perhaps about serious subjects in history.

 ## Features ##